5.6 Dangerous Propensity Evaluations¶

 Challenges in propensity evaluation design.
 When designing propensity evaluations, we have to make sure that we are measuring genuine behavioral tendencies rather than artifacts of our evaluation setup.
 Modern language models are highly sensitive to context and framing, which means subtle aspects of how we structure our evaluations can dramatically impact the results (Sclar et al., 2023).
 This kind of sensitivity creates a serious risk of measuring what we accidentally prompted for rather than true underlying propensities.
 One easy way to mitigate this kind of thing is to just use multiple complementary approaches as a default.
 Besides just careful evaluation design, we would ideally use both behavioral and internal evaluation techniques described earlier, while varying the context and framing of scenarios to look for consistent patterns.

 Some propensities also might be capability-dependent, or rely on other propensities.
 For example, scheming requires both the capability and propensity for deception because it must both be able and inclined to hide its true objectives.
 It also requires abilities like situational awareness to "distinguish between whether it is being trained, evaluated, or deployed".
-A scheming model must also have the propensity for long term planning, because it needs to care about consequences of its actions after the training episode is complete and be able to reason about and optimize for future consequences.
-(Shevlane et al., 2023; Carlsmith, 2023)
+A scheming model must also have the propensity for long term planning, because it needs to care about consequences of its actions after the training episode is complete and be able to reason about and optimize for future consequences (Shevlane et al., 2023; Carlsmith, 2023).

 5.6.1 Deception (Propensity)¶